montmejat/raspberrypi-rustpy/RustEmbedded/README.md

 Start `openocd` in a terminal from the root of the project and then in an other terminal launch `cargo run`.
 You will be into a `gdb` session connected to `openocd` waiting at the entry of the `main` function.

 If you run into any issues, you can try erasing the flash memory (`st-flash erase`) and unplugging/plugging the board back on.
+If it's still not working try using `st-util` instead of `openocd`.

 # More Info